 - employment/pre-injury average weekly earnings (PIAWE)

 Each category, and the sub-categories under them, will be easy to select.
-They will be explained in the SIRA Dispute Resolution Services: A guide to Workers Compensation Merit Review and the document categorisation guide.
+They will be explained in the updated Dispute Resolution Services guide to Workers Compensation Merits Reviews and the document categorisation guide.

 What will remain the same?